conradbkay/llm-commit/prompting.md

 Can try telling it what NOT to do

+## Context

+Entire file structure is fairly cheap so probably just include that

+Maybe can get away with just showing diffs

+Would be interesting to give it the last `x` commit messages, with some instructions for how to use it

 ## Useful Libraries

-`@promptbook/utils` has an `unwrap` function to remove any conversational boiletplate like "Here's a concise commit message: " although maybe prompting will be enough to remove those
+`@promptbook/utils` has an `unwrap` function to remove any conversational boiletplate like "Here's a concise commit message: " although prompting might be enough to remove those